Autism in the workplace

 Prioritise the essentials and leave out the ones that are desirable or can be nurtured over time with support.
 It doesn’t mean you’ll employ somebody without any of these skills; it gives people a chance to put themselves forward to show their true potential.

-This can also benefit people with anxiety – small changes can make a difference to more than just those with autism.
+This can also benefit potential employees with anxiety – small changes can make a difference to those with autism and other needs.

 Some people with autism may struggle with communication more than others, e.g. whether it’s their reading skills or being able to identify if something is literal or not.
 To reduce any confusion as much as possible, use clear, concise and simple language in any communications, such as emails, job descriptions, and application forms.